Tochemey/gokv/README.md

 ## 🏛️ Design

-Go-KV is designed to distribute key/value pair in a cluster of computers using push-pull anti-entropy method to replicate nodes' state across the cluster.
+Go-KV is a distributed key/value store designed to synchronize data across a cluster of computers using the push-pull anti-entropy method.
+This ensures that updates made to a node are eventually propagated to all other nodes, maintaining eventual consistency within the system.
-When a data entry is changed on a node the full state of that entry is replicated to other nodes.
+Whenever a key/value entry is modified on any node, the entire state of that entry is replicated across the cluster.
-This approach makes Go-KV eventually consistent.
-However, at some point in time the cluster will be in complete synchronised state.
-For frequent state synchronisation one can set the [`syncInterval`](./cluster/config.go) value to a low value.
-The downside of a low value is that it will increase network traffic.
+While Go-KV does not guarantee immediate consistency, it ensures that all nodes will converge to the same state over time.
+To control the frequency of synchronization, Go-KV provides a configurable parameter:`syncInterval` that defines how often nodes exchange data to reconcile differences.
+- Lower values lead to faster synchronization but increase network traffic.
+- Higher values reduce network overhead but may lead to longer delays in data propagation.

 ## 🎯 Features
 - Built-in [client](./cluster/client.go) to interact with the cluster via the following apis: